cathei/BakingSheet/README.md

 > It is worth mention you can use `VerticalList<T>` to cover the case you want to vertically extend your `List<T>` without pairing them as `Elem`.
 Though we recommend to split the sheet in that case if possible.

 ## Using Cross-Sheet Reference
-Below code shows how to replace `string RequiredItem` to `ItemSheet.Reference RequiredItem` to add extra reliablity. `Sheet<TKey, TRow>.Reference` type is serialized as `TKey`, and verifies that row with same id exists in the sheet.
+Below code shows how to replace `string RequiredMaterial` to `ConsumableSheet.Reference RequiredMaterial` to add extra reliablity. `Sheet<TKey, TRow>.Reference` type is serialized as `TKey`, and verifies that row with same id exists in the sheet.

 ```csharp
 public class HeroSheet : Sheet<HeroSheet.Row>